Duncan-FiveCents/DOOD/README.md

 Plus, the game runs at 640x480 and 30fps, to really sell the retro shooter aesthetic!
 And in case my optimisation wasn't good enough.

 To run the game, you must have the latest version of both Python and Pygame installed, along with these modules:
-- os
 - time
 - math
 - collections
 All of these are included in most default Python installs.
+Once all of these have been installed, run main.py

 **ALTERNATIVELY, RUN DOOD.EXE!
-THIS IS A FULLY COMPILED VERSION OF THE GAME AND I'M VERY PROUD THAT IT EXISTS**
+THIS IS A FULLY COMPILED VERSION IN AN EXECUTABLE FORMAT AND I'M VERY PROUD THAT IT EXISTS**

 ## Playing DOOD